 laptop-a4og4947.
-Because of this, we’ve added the ability to edit the machine name for a device from the admin panel.
+Because of this, we’ve added the ability to edit the machine name for a device from the admin console.

 To edit a machine’s name, either from the machine details page or the “Machines” tab, click on the icon to the left of the page and select “Edit machine name…” This will open up the machine name editor.

-Once you’ve made your update, you’ll see the new name across the admin panel and the Tailscale apps.
+Once you’ve made your update, you’ll see the new name across the admin console and the Tailscale apps.